Today I am going to look at five income generating assets that are actually worth owning.

 Two of the blogs I follow make more than £1 million a year!

-And Pat Flynn, who blogs about making money online at Smart Passive Income, brings in a similarly astonishing stack every month – his blog is making an average of $1.5 million a year!
+And Adam Enfroy, who blogs about making money online, brings in a similarly astonishing stack every month – his blog is making an average of $1.5 million a year!

 I fully appreciate that these bloggers may be outliers.

-But even on the low end, there are plenty of bloggers that make a full-time living online.
+But even on the low end, plenty of bloggers make a full-time living online.

 Online businesses usually trade at 20x to 36x monthly earnings.

 The valuation depends on quality factors such as the age of the site, its traffic sources, its backlink profile, and the number of income streams it has.

 But even at the higher end of the valuation, these digital income-producing assets offer returns of 33%!

 If you fancy yourself as a digital entrepreneur, then Flippa has an excellent marketplace for picking up established online businesses.

 Financial independence – the end goal for many – happens when you have enough passive income that work becomes optional.